EngiTom/EngiTom.github.io/_posts/2022-07-04-summer-learning.md

 In 11th grade, I edited and shot a short introduction about my school for a conference.
 Now, even though I didn't know exactly how to edit with a green screen, it was very easy to learn because I was already familiar with the software.

-### Widening Gap
+### People People
-In effect, I had become better at something than almost all of my peers simply because I had done it a little bit more than them.
-However, that gap widened because in a lot of situations, I had to bear the responsibility of performing that skill for my group.
+In effect, I became better just because I did it.

 How many times have students been asked to make a poster, only for the question, "Are any of you *art people*?" to be asked?
 I'm sure that many people have become good at drawing because of the odd chance of being the one person who could barely count as average.